Darshit4511/Darshit4511/README.md

 ---

+## :computer:  Resume Builder Project

+I have developed a web application for my college that allows students to enter their details and generate a pre-defined, fixed-format resume.
+The application simplifies the process of creating a professional resume by providing a user-friendly interface and automating the formatting tasks.
+I enjoyed building it to assist my fellow students with their resume preparation.

+You can access the project [here](https://resume-builder-v1-ldce.netlify.app/).

+---

 ## :clapper: Extra-Curricular Activities

 - Serving as the Training and Placement cell Coordinator at L.D.
 College of Engineering, responsible for handling technical aspects.